-Extraordinary dividends arising in the course of or as part of a corporate reorganisation transaction course or as part of reorganisation transactions.
-In this regard, various corporate reorganisation transactions will be considered and where there is no risk associated with their potential use by taxpayers to avoid the application of the anti-avoidance rules dealing with dividend stripping, exclusions will be provided.
+Extraordinary dividends arising in the course of or as part of a corporate reorganisation transaction

+Taxpayers have indicated that it is not entirely clear whether the proposed rules will apply in respect of extraordinary dividends that are paid in the course or as part of a reorganisation transactions.
+In this regard, consideration of various corporate reorganisation transactions will be considered and where there is no risk associated with their potential use by taxpayers to avoid the application of the anti-avoidance rules dealing with dividend stripping, the relevant exclusions will be provided for.